 International Conferences on Global Issues

 Bellagio conferences establish new connections across disciplines and geographies, encourage dynamic, small group interactions, and promote innovative and creative thinking—all in a serene setting conducive to focused, goal-oriented work.
 Approximately one-third of the conferences that take place at the Bellagio Center over the course of a year are organized directly by the Rockefeller Foundation.
-The other conferences are arranged by people and institutions that share interests in the Foundation’s focus areas and/or in the Foundation’s goals of building resilience and equitable growth for the world’s poor or vulnerable people.
+The other conferences are arranged by people and institutions that share interests in the Foundation's focus areas and/or in the Foundation's dual goals: advancing inclusive economies that expand opportunities for more broadly shared prosperity, and building resilience by helping people, communities and institutions prepare for, withstand, and emerge stronger from acute shocks and chronic stresses.
 For externally-organized conferences, chosen through a competitive process, the Foundation provides the facilities, accommodations, and some travel support at no cost to conference organizers or attendees.
 These conferences contribute to our broader mission of promoting the well-being of humanity.

 Selection Process & Criteria